T. Geronimo Johnson - HOLD IT ‘TIL IT HURTS

 09/20/2012 6:00 pm

-“The magnificence of Hold It ‘Til It Hurts is not only in the prose and the story but also in the book's great big beating heart.
+Please join us for a reading and signing with T. Geronimo Johnson featuring his riveting debut novel, HOLD IT ‘TIL IT HURTS.“The magnificence of Hold It ‘Til It Hurts is not only in the prose and the story but also in the book's great big beating heart.
 These complex and compelling characters and the wizardry of Johnson’s storytelling will dazzle and move you from first page to last.”

-ANTHONY SWOFFORD, author of JARHEAD
+—ANTHONY SWOFFORD, author of JARHEAD

 Johnson is from New Orleans originally and although he now makes his home in Berkeley, he maintains a strong connection to his hometown - and New Orleans figures prominently in the novel.
 Hold It ‘Til It Hurts is one of the few literary takes on the war in Afghanistan and the veterans who served there.
 The plot centers around Achilles Conroy and his brother, Troy, whose white adoptive parents decide to provide them with their adoption papers upon their return from serving in the war.
 After Troy disappears, Achilles—always his brother’s keeper—embarks on a harrowing journey in search of his brother amid the chaos of Hurricane Katrina.